luslab/oz-bulk-rnaseq/H. Differential Expression.md

 ## Tools for DE analysis

 There are 2 approaches:
-1. Rapid approach: [Kallisto](https://pachterlab.github.io/kallisto/)  which is a really user-friendly algo which extract both gene and transcript level gene expression directly from fastq files using the raw fastq files.
+1. Rapid approach: [Kallisto](https://pachterlab.github.io/kallisto/)  which is a  user-friendly algo which extract both gene and transcript level gene expression directly from fastq files using the raw fastq files.
 Then use  [Sleuth](https://pachterlab.github.io/sleuth/)  (also developed by Pachter lab) to perform differential gene and transcript expression analysis.
 2. Detailed approach: DESeq, DESeq2, edgeR, ballgown

 `edgeR` (better for false positives, less conservative, recommended if <12 replicates)